bbauska/TUMx-DWAPNx/README.md

 for the stroke and the settings for the width of the stroke to get a nice little wide stroke around it.

-So, we&apos;re going to set this one as well.
+We&apos;re going to set this one as well.
 We&apos;re going to set any line element.
 We&apos;ll get a class attribute with a value link and that&apos;s going to be enough to define the link.
 Now, we&apos;re going to do the same for the nodes variable node svg.selectAll elements with the class node attached to them.
-And

-compare them to the data and nodes.
+And compare them to the data and nodes.
 It needs to be a function, so they need the period infront of them, and then give me anything that is in the data, but not in the page and for any of those append a new element to our SVG graphics.
 In this case, a circle element and this one will